SPA Strategic Coordinator

 Guido Miranda Chumacero is a Bolivian biologist with a degree from Universidad Mayor de San Andres (UMSA), Bolivia.
 From the beginning of his career, he was a research associate at Limnology Unit - Institute of Ecology of UMSA.
 He carried out his first research on the biology and ecology of cave fish in Torotoro National Park and thermal water fish in Potosi.
 He has worked on ornamental fish projects in several Amazonian rivers.
 Since 2007, he has been part of the Wildlife Conservation Society (WCS) Bolivia team, coordinating wildlife management projects with indigenous communities in northern La Paz and developing research work on fish, fisheries and spectacled caiman management and conservation.
 He has several publications on wildlife management and Bolivian ichthyofauna.

-Encarni Montoya is a Spanish biologist, with a Ph.D. in Biology from Universitat Autónoma de Barcelona, Spain, and a postdoctoral contract from Institut Botànic de Barcelona.
-She is currently a Lecturer at the Department of Geography and Planning of the University of Liverpool, United Kingdom, where she lectures about environmental change.
-Prior to this, she was a Research Fellow at Open University, United Kingdom, and at the Institut de Ciències de la Terra “Jaume Almera”, in Spain.
-Encarni’s research is aimed at studying the dynamics of neotropical vegetation in the long-term and their responses to environmental drives such as climate, natural hazards (volcanic activity) or human occupation.
+Encarni Montoya is a Spanish biologist, with a PhD from Universitat Autónoma de Barcelona, and postdoctoral experience in Spain and the UK.
+She was Lecturer at the Department of Geography and Planning at the University of Liverpool, and is currently a tenured researcher at Geosciences Barcelona.
+She studies the dynamics of neotropical vegetation in the longterm and their responses to environmental drives such as climate, natural hazards or human activity, and uses biological remains including pollen preserved in sediments.

 Edel Moraes lives in the São João Agroextractive Settlement, on Marajó Island (Pará, Brazil).
 She is an extractive leader of the National Council of Extractive Populations, acting nationally and internationally in favor of respect for traditional community rights.
 She completed her master's degree at the Federal University of Brasília and is currently a member of the Cauim Research Group - Studies and Dialogical Practices in the Context of Traditional Peoples and Territories.